 Another way that we keep up with our volunteers and make sure they are getting taken care of is by having ILP Directors visit the schools mid-semester.

 One of the best parts about our program are the directors and the Program Managers.
 Each semester, the ILP Directors and the Program Managers are working directly with your Head Teacher and are aware of what's happening in your volunteer group.
 Although they are all extremely busy, they make time every semester to go visit the volunteers and help them feel the love and support of the program in person (which is a pretty neat touch).
 So not only are they there in Utah during your entire semester as a resource, they'll also come to visit your city to really drive home the point that we're all about supporting you while you're abroad.

 We want to make sure anyone volunteering with ILP knows that they aren't along when they are traveling abroad.
 You have support in so many different ways from those in your group, to people you'll get to know on your semester, to the Utah-based staff.
 These mid-semester visits are just another way to say all of that!

 What Happens During A Mid-Semester Visit?

-Each semester, an ILP director will visit each school in all of the ILP countries.
-Along with some administrative stuff, they make sure the ILP teaching method is being used properly and that all the volunteers are doing okay.
+Each semester, an ILP Director and/or Program Manager will visit each school in all of the ILP countries.
+Along with some administrative stuff, they make sure the ILP teaching method is being used properly and to see how that volunteers are doing — that's you!
 When they visit, you'll have a brief interview to check up on how things are going and peek into classrooms to see how teaching is going.
 It's nothing to worry about, they'll just be asking if you need anything or are struggling with any aspect of teaching or culture shock in that little interview.
 The Directors and Program Managers are there to listen and give advice.

 Don't be worried about the word "interview"; it's a casual, relaxed conversation to make sure things are going well.

-The directors are busy, but want to help connect with the volunteers while they are visiting.
+These guys are busy, but want to help connect with the volunteers while they are visiting.
 They might be running to catch a flight to another ILP country, but if they have time, they might stay the night at the school and show your ILP group about that cool cafe at the end of the block or join you on some neighborhood walks (or maybe even visit a nearby church, park, or beach).

 When you're hunting for international volunteer opportunities, make sure you choose a program that has your back.
 To see if ILP may be a good fit for you, come talk to someone who has volunteered with us before!